everythingben/deadmetronome/readme.md

 ## Music Notation

-I spent a lot of time finding a good workflow for embedding snippets of music notation in posts.
-I'll describe it here so I don't forget.
+I plan to include snippets of music notation in most of my writings.
+I've spent a lot of time figuring out how to embed these snippets responsively in posts.
+I'll describe my workflow here so I don't forget.

 ### Step 0: Create